-In this survey the majority of respondents came from Sri Lanka (67.9%) while the remaining 32.1% were international travellers representing 11 countries; the most coming from Australia (27.5% of international visitors), the UK (19.6%) and Germany (15.9%).
-These figures are different to those of Department of Coast Guard, Mirissa (personal comment) that suggest in 2012, 68% of whale watching participants in the south-east were international tourists.
+35quantitative data collected were entered into and analysed using the SPSS statistical from Galle has resulted in a skewing of the results in terms of the split between international and Sri Lankan visitors since the Galle Navy boat predominantly catered for Sri Lankans.
+The predominance of Sri Lankans could also be explained by the fact that the surveys were conducted during the Sri Lankan school vacation and holiday season; a time when domestic tourism is at its peak A profile of tour participants in this survey the majority of respondents came from Sri Lanka (67.9%) while the remaining 32.1% were international travellers representing 11 countries; the most coming from Australia (27.5% of international visitors), the UK (19.6%) and Germany (15.9%).
+These figures are different to those of Department of Coast Guard, Mirissa (personal comment) that suggest in 2012, 68% of whale watching participants in the south- east were international tourists.
 There were more male than female respondents (55.4% cf. 44.6%).
 The age of respondents was relatively equally spread over the age ranges of 20-29 (26.3%), 30-39 (23.7%), 40-49 (20.5%), over 50 (22%) and approximately 7% under-20 years of age.
-As to be expected domestic tour participants tended to be younger than the international visitors ($\alpha = 0.029$).
+As to be expected domestic tour participants tended to be younger than the international visitors (q = 0.029).
 For example, approximately 40% of Sri Lankans were under thirty (cf. 20.4% of international visitors) while only 17.9% were over 50 (cf. 32.7% of international visitors).
 Nearly 62% of respondents travelled to Mirissa/Galle with their family, 20.3% travelled with companions and 13.8% were on an organised tour.
-Sir Lankans were much more likely ($\alpha = 0.005$) to have been on an organised tour (19.6% cf. 2.2%) while international tourists were more likely to be travelling with companions (33.3% cf. 14.1%).
+Sir Lankans were much more likely (α = 0.005) to have been on an organised tour (19.6% cf. 2.2%) while international tourists were more likely to be travelling with companions (33.3% cf. 14.1%).
 Almost 58% of participants were employed while 15.7% were students and 8.5% were either engaged in home duties or retired.
 Approximately 53% of the employed participants were managers or professional indicating the participants, as with whale watchers elsewhere, were generally well-educated and higher income earners (see Bentz et al., 2016, Valentine et al., 2004).

-Information about whale watching in the south west

-Most participants (37.2%) first discovered information about whale watching in Mirissa/Galle through the internet.
+Information about whale watching in the south west Most participants (37.2%) first discovered information about whale watching in the south west Most participants (37.2%) first discovered information about whale watching in Mirissa/Galle through the internet.
 Word-of-mouth prior to arrival in Mirrisa/Galle was the next most common method (22.1%) followed by word-of-mouth while in Mirrisa/Galle (12.1%); marketing material accounted for only 10%.
 These figures indicate the likely importance of the internet, including user generated sites such as Tripadvisor, in informing destination visitors and creating expectations.
 This is especially important since, as also noted earlier, whale watching received mixed commentary on user generated sites.
 It is possible that these reviews may have lowered the expectations of participants.
-Interestingly the use of the internet was substantially higher in this study than that observed by Mustake et al. (2013) who found that only 15.2 % of respondents learned about the dolphin tours in Lovina from the internet.
+Interestingly the use of the internet was substantially higher in this study than that observed by Mustake et al. (2013) who found that only 15.2 % of